yashrajstha/yashrajstha.github.io/_pages/cv.md

   * The International Journal of Human Resource Management
   * Journal of Experimental & Theoretical Artificial Intelligence
   * Information Processing and Management
+  * Industrial and Corporate Change

 * **Ad-hoc Reviewer (Conferences and Proceedings)**
+  * Annals of the New York Academy of Sciences (2020- )
+  * Health Policy and Technology, ad hoc reviewer (2020-)
+  * Journal of Experimental Criminology, ad hoc reviewer (2020-)
   * International Conference on Information Systems (ICIS 2016- )
   * Latin American Theoretical INformatics Symposium (LATIN 2018- )
   * International Symposium on Parameterized and Exact Computation (IPEC 2016- )